BranchMetrics/web-branch-deep-linking-attribution/docs/web/3_branch_web.md

     desktopSticky: true,                    // Determines whether the desktop banner will be set `position: fixed;` (sticky) or `position: absolute;`, defaults to true *this property only applies when the banner position is 'top'
     customCSS: '.title { color: #F00; }',   // Add your own custom styles to the banner that load last, and are gauranteed to take precedence, even if you leave the banner in an iframe
     make_new_link: false,                   // Should the banner create a new link, even if a link already exists?
-    passive_load: false,                    // Should the banner try to open the app passively (without the user actively clicking) on load?
+    open_app: false,                        // Should the banner try to open the app passively (without the user actively clicking) on load?

 }, {
     tags: ['tag1', 'tag2'],